Social perception: Persons – physical influence

 Although society tries to train people not to judge others based on their physical traits, as social perceivers, we cannot help but be influenced by others' hair, skin color, height, weight, style of clothes, pitch in voice, etc., when making a first impression.
 People have the tendency to judge others by associating certain facial features with specific personality types.
 For example, studies indicate that people are perceived as stronger, more assertive, and competent if they have small eyes, low eyebrows, an angular chin, wrinkled skin, and a small forehead.
 People tend to associate baby-faced people with impotence and harmlessness.

 Situations – context from prior experiences

-are able to easily predict the sequences or results of an event based on the extent and depth of their past experiences with a similar event.
+People are able to easily predict the sequences or results of an event based on the extent and depth of their past experiences with a similar event.
 The ability to anticipate the outcomes of a situation is also greatly influenced by an individual's cultural background because this inevitably shapes the types of experiences.
 Situational observations either lead humans to have preset notions about certain events or to explain the causes of human behaviors.